theamankumarsingh/amfoss-tasks/task-9/README.md

-I would rate this task a medium because I don't know javascipt XP I went though the links and learnt bit of syntaxes which would help me do this task.
-Even went to JQuery section and learnt few commands just to make things simpler for me :D
+I would rate this task a medium because I don't know javascipt.
+I went though the links and learnt bit of syntaxes which would help me do this task.
+Even went to JQuery section and learnt few commands just to make things simpler for me.

 About the code:
 1. **speed** variable is used to control speed at which messages are sent (in milliseconds).
 Default value assigned is 50ms.
 (Pretty fast, huh?)